nhaskaris/cloud-priceops-thesis/README.md

 ### Overview

 The frontend is a clean, modern React + TypeScript application built with Vite that provides an intuitive interface for ML-powered cloud price predictions.
-Users can input resource specifications and receive instant price estimates using trained hedonic regression models.
+Users select a model **type** (e.g., "Regression") and the system automatically chooses the best performing model of that type based on R² score and MAPE metrics.

 ### Features

-- **ML Engine Selection**: Choose from registered prediction models with real-time performance metrics (R², MAPE)
+- **Model Type Selection**: Choose from available model types (Regression, etc.) - system auto-selects best model
+- **Smart Model Selection**: Backend automatically uses the best performing model for the selected type
 - **Smart Form Validation**: Required fields (vCPU, Memory) with optional parameters for refined predictions
 - **Real-time Predictions**: Instant price estimates with monthly and yearly cost projections
+- **Performance Metrics**: Live display of best model's R² and MAPE scores
 - **Clean UI/UX**: Professional design with clear visual hierarchy and responsive layout

 ### Usage